89luca89/distrobox/docs/useful_tips.md

 ```

 - Specifically `--separate-runtime-dir` and `init-hooks` are required
+- `--home` can be used to separate host user's flatpak directory from container one
 - `--init` is required to create session bus socket, you may skip it if you have alternate solution to `systemd-user-runtime-dir`

 If you chose to use `systemd-user-runtime-dir` (already chosen if you use systemd),